$12.14 Billion in Sales Expected for The Progressive Co. (NYSE:PGR) This Quarter

-Progressive (NYSE:PGR) last released its quarterly earnings data on Tuesday, January 25th.
-The insurance provider reported $0.90 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.99 by ($0.09).
-The firm had revenue of $10.75 billion during the quarter, compared to the consensus estimate of $10.78 billion.
+Progressive (NYSE:PGR) last announced its quarterly earnings data on Tuesday, January 25th.
+The insurance provider reported $0.90 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.99 by ($0.09).
+The company had revenue of $10.75 billion during the quarter, compared to analyst estimates of $10.78 billion.
 Progressive had a return on equity of 14.59% and a net margin of 7.02%.
-The business’s revenue was up 12.6% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $1.83 EPS.
+The company’s revenue was up 12.6% on a year-over-year basis.
+During the same quarter in the previous year, the business posted $1.83 EPS.

-The company also recently disclosed an annual dividend, which was paid on Wednesday, December 29th.
-Stockholders of record on Monday, December 20th were issued a $1.50 dividend.
-The ex-dividend date of this dividend was Friday, December 17th.
-Progressive’s dividend payout ratio is presently 7.05%.
+The business also recently disclosed an annual dividend, which was paid on Wednesday, December 29th.
+Shareholders of record on Monday, December 20th were issued a dividend of $1.50 per share.
+The ex-dividend date was Friday, December 17th.
+Progressive’s payout ratio is presently 7.05%.

-In related news, CEO Susan Patricia Griffith sold 45,000 shares of the firm’s stock in a transaction dated Thursday, December 16th.
-The stock was sold at an average price of $103.24, for a total transaction of $4,645,800.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, CAO Mariann Wojtkun Marshall sold 1,400 shares of the firm’s stock in a transaction dated Wednesday, December 22nd.
-The stock was sold at an average price of $101.35, for a total value of $141,890.00.
+In related news, CEO Susan Patricia Griffith sold 45,000 shares of Progressive stock in a transaction dated Thursday, December 16th.
+The stock was sold at an average price of $103.24, for a total value of $4,645,800.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CAO Mariann Wojtkun Marshall sold 1,400 shares of Progressive stock in a transaction dated Wednesday, December 22nd.
+The shares were sold at an average price of $101.35, for a total value of $141,890.00.
 The disclosure for this sale can be found here.
-Insiders sold 69,776 shares of company stock worth $7,176,171 over the last three months.
-Corporate insiders own 0.37% of the company’s stock.
+Over the last three months, insiders have sold 69,776 shares of company stock valued at $7,176,171.
+Company insiders own 0.37% of the company’s stock.

-A number of hedge funds have recently modified their holdings of the business.
-First National Bank of South Miami boosted its position in Progressive by 2.6% during the fourth quarter.
-First National Bank of South Miami now owns 3,994 shares of the insurance provider’s stock worth $410,000 after purchasing an additional 101 shares in the last quarter.
-WP Advisors LLC lifted its position in shares of Progressive by 1.5% in the fourth quarter.
-WP Advisors LLC now owns 6,931 shares of the insurance provider’s stock valued at $711,000 after acquiring an additional 105 shares in the last quarter.
-Manchester Capital Management LLC lifted its position in shares of Progressive by 5.4% in the second quarter.
-Manchester Capital Management LLC now owns 2,242 shares of the insurance provider’s stock valued at $220,000 after acquiring an additional 115 shares in the last quarter.
-Essex Financial Services Inc. lifted its position in shares of Progressive by 5.5% in the third quarter.
-Essex Financial Services Inc. now owns 2,246 shares of the insurance provider’s stock valued at $203,000 after acquiring an additional 118 shares in the last quarter.
-Finally, Kentucky Retirement Systems lifted its position in shares of Progressive by 0.3% in the third quarter.
-Kentucky Retirement Systems now owns 34,193 shares of the insurance provider’s stock valued at $3,091,000 after acquiring an additional 119 shares in the last quarter.
-Institutional investors own 82.54% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in the stock.
+State Street Corp raised its holdings in Progressive by 1.3% during the 2nd quarter.
+State Street Corp now owns 26,730,238 shares of the insurance provider’s stock worth $2,625,177,000 after purchasing an additional 337,562 shares during the last quarter.
+Massachusetts Financial Services Co.
+MA raised its holdings in Progressive by 31.6% during the 3rd quarter.
+Massachusetts Financial Services Co.
+MA now owns 16,353,656 shares of the insurance provider’s stock worth $1,478,206,000 after purchasing an additional 3,924,541 shares during the last quarter.
+Geode Capital Management LLC raised its holdings in Progressive by 2.4% during the 3rd quarter.
+Geode Capital Management LLC now owns 10,726,584 shares of the insurance provider’s stock worth $967,325,000 after purchasing an additional 248,302 shares during the last quarter.
+FMR LLC raised its holdings in Progressive by 3.5% during the 2nd quarter.
+FMR LLC now owns 9,032,167 shares of the insurance provider’s stock worth $887,049,000 after purchasing an additional 306,619 shares during the last quarter.
+Finally, Alliancebernstein L.P. raised its holdings in Progressive by 8.1% during the 3rd quarter.
+Alliancebernstein L.P. now owns 7,618,341 shares of the insurance provider’s stock worth $688,622,000 after purchasing an additional 569,211 shares during the last quarter.
+82.54% of the stock is owned by institutional investors and hedge funds.

 About Progressive